 Stage 2: Data converted to a common format with data provenance and tracking flags attached

 Stage 3: Collated stage 2 sources based upon an automated merge decision algorithm.
 Several variants are supported so that the implications of uncertainties in how to undertake this merge can be explored by users and dataset developers.

 Data submissions are strongly encouraged at any time and can be of data at any time resolution and are encouraged to contain all available meteorological elements (not just temperatures).
-The version 1 release holdings are now all in, but we will make periodic updates so it is not too late to submit for inclusion.
+Even though the first version has been released we will make periodic updates so it is not too late to submit data for inclusion.
 Details of how to submit can be found in the data submission guidelines document.
 There exists both a standard data request cover letter and a certificate of appreciation countersigned by the Chairs of GCOS, WCRP and the WMO Commission for Climatology to aid efforts to facilitate data exchange.